cfuehrmann/zelix/README.md

 ## Adapting Zelix for your projects

 When you are satisfied with the Zelix project setup, use it as a template for your own projects.
 Copy the `zelix-config` folder to your project and adjust the configuration files as needed.

+## Configuration

+Zelix searches for configuration files in the following order:

+- `<PROJECT_DIR>/zelix-config`
+- `$HOME/.config/zelix/`

+This search pattern applies individually to both the `config.toml` file and the `zellij` subfolder.
+For instance, you can have `config.toml` in `$HOME/.config/zelix/` while maintaining your Zellij configuration in `<PROJECT_DIR>/zelix/`, or the other way around.

+Note: Zellij does not support environment variables or the `~` symbol for home directory references.
+Therefore, when specifying paths in a Zellij layout file, avoid using `$HOME` or `~` for Broot configuration files or any other paths.